 - EEPC / XGtE: Technically situational, but at high levels flight becomes a defining tactical option.
 If you can fly and your enemy can't, you often win the fight be default.

 - PHB: An interesting but sometimes difficult option, Flaming Sphere combines area control and regular damage output, but monopolizes both your bonus action and your Concentration for the 1-minute duration.
-In small areas where enemies can't easily get away from the sphere, it can be a reliable source of ongoing damage while also helping control a 15x15 area.
+In small areas where enemies can't easily get away from the sphere, it can be a reliable source of ongoing damage while also helping control a small area.
 However, the sphere only applies damage when it rams a creature or when a creature ends its turn; in the intervening time creatures can run past or even directly through the sphere unharmed.